Who (mis)translates the (mis)translators?

 I recommend reading through the entire post.
 Let’s walk through some parts of it and relate them to what we’ve already seen in this series: clenching, or robustening, or predicting too hard.

-Before we begin, we’d better start by considering whether different people will even experience the same kinds of mental events.
-Are some things shared universally, and already waiting to be discovered in the workings of each of our minds?
+Before we begin, we’d better start by considering whether different people will even experience the same basic classes of mental events.
+Are some shared universally, and already waiting to be noted in the workings of each of our minds?
 Or are they created like self-fulfilling prophecies, as patterns that meditators incept in themselves under the influence of culture and memes?
 How consistent is human phenomenology?

 I haven't had much time yet to digest the terms we’ll discuss.
 How might they refer to things I've already noticed about the movements of my mind?
 Do some of them refer to things I've never noticed?
 Maybe.
 I guess I'll have to meditate more.
 Will I notice which new things I create that weren’t there before?

 I’m not sure.
 For now, I remain confused.
-I’m writing this to draw my current understanding and confusions out of my thoughts and into words.
+I’m writing this to air out my current understanding and confusion.

 Which brings us to one more preliminary moment of skepticism.
 Remember that we tend to take on technical debt?
-We’re impulsive about pushing through, enduring pressing encounters by any means, more than pausing for perfect abstractions and boundless innovation.
-We pile on OK solutions that work well enough for now—and the more we’re stressed or uncertain, the harder we lean into the mess of good-enoughs we already have, patching and patching them instead of stopping to untangle and rework them.
+We’re evolved animals, impulsive about pushing through, enduring immediate encounters by any means, more than slowing down to perfect our minds before we act.
+We pile on OK solutions that work well enough for now.
+The more we’re stressed or uncertain, the harder we lean into the mess of good-enoughs we already have, patching and patching them instead of feeling free to stop to untangle and consolidate them.

-Sometimes we lean a little too hard, stubbornly steamrolling the subtlety of reality beneath our too-solid story of it.
+Sometimes we lean in a little too much, stubbornly steamrolling the subtlety of reality beneath our too-solid story of it.

 A lot of the confusing stuff in buddhism is trying to talk about these direct insights. e.g. 'grasping' isn't talking about a cognitive understanding but rather a direct perception of an automatic mental move that happens in the pre-conscious perceptual stack (at least pre-conscious prior to a bunch of work).
 Buddhists do this because sometimes, if a person is ready, you can speed things up by just pointing the thing out rather than waiting for them to figure it out all on their own. […]